Optimized membrane protein analytics with mass photometry

 Figure 3.
 Antibody binding assay confirms the presence of AQP4 in a purified sample.
 Blue histogram: Antibody binding assay using an anti-AQP4 antibody.
 The peak at 449 kDa corresponds to AQP4 singlets bound to anti-AQP4 antibody.
 Grey histogram: Negative control with an anti-GFP antibody.
 The peak at 145 kDa corresponds to free anti-GFP antibody.
 Source: Mass photometry in membrane protein purification | Refeyn

-Mass photometry solutions for membrane protein analytics:
+Mass photometry solutions for protein interaction analytics

 • High-fidelity measurements of molecular mass

-• Minimal quantities of sample required
+• Little sample required

 • Intuitive acquisition and data analysis software